-Real epistemic agents are not (at least not quite) like this: Bayesian epistemology is a normative theory, rather than a descriptive one.
-But then Bayesians face the challenge: whence the normative force of the injunction to conditionalize?
+Real epistemic agents are not (at least not quite) like this: Bayesian epistemology is a normative theory, rather than a purely descriptive one.
+But then Bayesians face the challenge: whence the normative force of the injunction to conditionalise?

-One answer is 'it's just obvious that conditionalization is the epistemically rational way to update one's credence distribution'.
-But it is better if we can justify the obvious.
-Existing justifications for conditionalization include: a Dutch Book argument (if you update your beliefs non-trivially but other than by conditionalization, then a Dutch Book can be made against you [9]); an appeal to a Principle of Minimum Information (conditionalization gives the posterior credence distributions that are 'closest' to your prior distribution while being consistent with the fact that you have just learnt X [13]); an appeal to a Principle of Reflection (Reflection entails conditionalization [11]); and a symmetry argument ([10]:331-337).
-While these approaches have their interest and merits, none directly addresses the idea that conditionalization will be epistemically rational if and only if it can reasonably be expected to lead to epistemically good outcomes.
+One answer is 'it's obvious that conditionalisation is the epistemically rational way to update one's credence distribution'.
+This is true, but it is better if we can justify the obvious.
+Existing justifications for conditionalisation include: a Dutch Book argument (if you update your beliefs other than by conditionalisation, then a Dutch Book can be made against you [9]); an appeal to a Principle of Minimum Information (conditionalisation gives the posterior credence distributions that are 'closest' to your prior distribution while being consistent with the fact that you have just learnt X [13]); an appeal to a Principle of Reflection (Reflection entails conditionalisation [11]); and a symmetry argument ([10]:331-337).
+While these approaches have their interest and merits, none directly addresses the idea that conditionalisation will be epistemically rational if and only if it can reasonably be expected to lead to epistemically good outcomes.

-This paper applies the approach of cognitive decision theory to provide a new justification for conditionalization, based on precisely that idea.
-We assume that a rational epistemic agent always chooses that epistemic act that maximizes his expected epistemic utility, and prove that, under independently motivated conditions, conditionalization maximizes expected epistemic utility.
+This paper applies the approach of cognitive decision theory to provide a new justification for conditionalisation, based on precisely that idea.
+We assume that an epistemically rational agent always chooses that epistemic act that maximizes his expected epistemic utility, and we prove that, under independently motivated conditions, conditionalisation maximizes expected epistemic utility.